 Regular visitors to Rojales are no doubt already aware that the town has a thriving art scene.
 The Cuevas del Rodeo have certainly gone from strength to strength in the six years since our blog was posted.
-Now though, you don’t have to climb the hill to get your fill of art as there are a handful of new murals within a short stroll of the old stone Carlos III bridge which crosses the river in the centre of town, all thanks to a project called Rojales en Pintura which saw the transformation of some empty walls during the latter part of 2020.
+Now though, you don’t have to climb the hill to get your fill of art as there are a handful of new murals within a short stroll of the old stone Carlos III bridge which crosses the river in the centre of town, all thanks to a project called Rojales en Pintura which saw the transformation of some empty walls beginning in the latter part of 2020 and continuing until now.

 On the opposite bank of the river a large mural shows some of the manufacturing history of the town with carpenters at work.
 Don’t forget to peek around the corner where two enormous finches are waiting for you.

 Diagonally across from here is a mural added for International Women’s Day on 8 March 2021.
 This depicts the strength, freedom and courage of women.
 The small caption reads “Mujer libre, te quiero, armada de bravura y alegria, pero no la mía.
 Mujer de futura confia, valiente poesia pero no la mía.”
 Translating poetry is never straight forward but it is more or less this: “Free woman, I love you, armed with bravery and joy, but not mine.
 Confident future woman, brave poetry, but not mine.”

 Back at the Carlos III bridge look up on the south side and you’ll see what looks like a series of giant posters attached to the wall.
 This intriguing series of pictures came from students at the nearby La Encantá school and is based on work by the Italian street artist Millo.